-What Is a LinkedIn Profile: Have it as a Resume in 2022
+What Is a LinkedIn Profile: Have it as a Resume

 Creating a well-structured ATS resume on a platform is a great way to increase your chances of landing an interview.
 We’ll show you ways to easily optimize your resume for different applicant tracking systems.

 Along with ATS optimization, we’ll cover the following topics:

 - How to create a LinkedIn account correctly?

 - How to get noticed?